napari/napari.github.io/0.8.0/_sources/plugins/advanced_topics/npe2_migration_guide.md

     return themes
 ```

-becomes this theme contribution in the plugin manifest:
+becomes this theme contribution in the plugin manifest.
+Note that `type`
+indicates whether the theme is light or dark, omitted color keys inherit from that base,
+and `syntax_style` stays at the top level rather than under `colors`:

 ```yaml
 name: my-plugin